-The Internship & Seminar course comprises of 120 hours (4 credits).
+The Internship seminar comprises of 120 hours for four academic credits.
 Upon completion of the Internship & Seminar, students will be able to:

-- Demonstrate awareness of the ethics involved in doing an internship in the context of Morocco; - Describe, analyze, and synthesize their learning experience in the internship in the form of an internship paper - Articulate new learning from the internship experience in the form of an oral presentation; - Show understanding of migration issues; - Assess the challenges of migrants and transnational identity; - Gain meaningful and practical experience in their chosen field.
+- Demonstrate awareness of the ethics involved in doing an internship in the context of Jordan; - Describe, analyze, and synthesize their learning experience in the internship in the form of an internship paper - Articulate new learning from the internship experience in the form of an oral presentation; - Show understanding of the tasks and responsibilities of counseling and humanitarian aid professionals in Jordan; - Assess the challenges facing health and humanitarian aid professionals working with refugees and vulnerable host communities; - Gain meaningful and practical experience in their chosen field.